-STAGE 1 | LET IT GROW
+INTEGRATED LEARNING - LET IT GROW

 Duration of course: 1 Semester - 20 SACE Credits.
+A minimum of 5 tasks to be completed for 20 SACE Credits.

 You will participate in designing, planning and creating your own vegetable garden at the local Community Garden Plots.
 Firstly, you are involved in planning a dream garden where you research potential designs, plants and costings.
 You are given a budget to establish a working garden plot at the Community Garden.
 You need to work both collaboratively and independently to grow vegetables that will be utilised in class.
 You will also research a variety of recipes that incorporate the vegetables grown and then create a recipe book that uses these recipes.
 Finally, you will cook for members of the community using the knowledge and ingredients you have gained over the course of the semester.